scality/backbeat/docs/metrics.md

 processes its Kafka entries.
 The `MetricsConsumer` processes these Kafka metrics entries and produces to Redis.

-A single-location CRR entry produces four keys in total.
-The data points stored in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 15 minutes).
+A single-location CRR entry produces up to six keys in total.
+The data points stored in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 24 hours).

 An object CRR entry creates one key.
 An initial key is set when the CRR operation begins, storing the total size of the object to be replicated.
 Then,